Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Proposed System

 \section{Proposed System}

 In this section, we explain our continuous authentication scheme.
-The overall multi-factor authentication diagram where a user initiate his/her session with a password, or fingerprint, is shown in Figure \ref{fig:system}.
 In Figure \ref{fig:authentication}, we show the data collection application, preprocessing for artifact detection, feature extraction, feature selection and classification units of our system.
-In Figure \ref{fig:comparision1}, we describe our preprocessing for artifact detection module.
+The overall multi-factor authentication diagram where a user initiates his/her session with a password, or fingerprint, is shown in Figure \ref{fig:system}.